hookstdev/OmniGuides/OS/Linux/Garuda-Linux.asus.md

 - ## FireDragon
 Create a Proton Account<br>
-Will be used for General Browsing, such as YT, Reddit, Discord, ProtonMail, Whatsapp Web
+Will be used for General Browsing, such as YT, Reddit, Discord, ProtonMail.
 - ## Vivaldi
 Use already existing Proton account<br>
 Will be used for Studying, Coding, etc.